-For more information about integrating technology in teaching with Hahn Grants: http://edtech.pomona.edu/hahn ver have a problem you think technology could solve but don't know where to begin?
+Visit the Pomona College Chinese Pronounciation Guide at pinyin.pomona.edu technology in teaching with Hahn Grants: http://edtech.pomona.edu/hahn reprint ver have a problem you think technology could solve but don't know where to begin?
 Or, maybe there is the perfect piece of technology out there that would benefit the College but aren't sure how to get it introduced?
 Welcome to the Pomona College ITS Project Management Office - your partner in Technology driven Projects for Pomona College.